 - Assign a value to our client’s case

-- Negotiate a favorable settlement
+- Negotiate an appropriate settlement

-Do not drive an uninsured truck or one whose insurance status is unknown.
+You should not drive an uninsured truck or one whose insurance status is unknown.

 If you are a truck driver who drives for a trucking company, it is in your best interest to make sure your truck is covered before it gets on the road.
 Our truck accident team will help clarify whether you or the company you work for is obligated to have your truck insured.